Mapandan: History

-The town was first centered in Barangay Torres.
+The town was first centered in present-day barangay Torres.
 Due to its remoteness, the same was transferred to its present location, which was formerly a sitio of Apaya.
 The lands in the present location of the Poblacion were predominantly owned by the illustrious Aquino clan.
 It was Leon Hilario Aquino who encouraged the people to flock to the place by subdividing the land of the Poblacion into a lot of uniform sixes and offering these for three to each family head.

-Mapandan was temporarily returned to its mother town in 1905 due to the outbreak of an epidemic that greatly depleted its population and finances.
-In 1908, the town was again reorganized and officially re-established.
+Mapandan was temporarily returned to its mother town Mangaldan on October 8, 1903, by virtue of Act No. 931.
+In 1905, an the outbreak of an epidemic greatly depleted its population and finances.
+In 1908, Mapandan was again reorganized and officially re-established as a town.

-Dwarfed amidst the more known neighboring towns of Manaoag, Mangaldan, San Jacinto, and Sta.
-Barbara, the town is heard of in the province but not many people have seen it.
+This community is located alongside the nearby municipalities of Manaoag, Mangaldan, San Jacinto, and Santa Barbara.

 In year 2002, Mapandan was elevated as a third (3rd) class municipality through the efforts and leadership of Hon.
 Jose Ferdinand Z. Calimlim Jr., who spearheaded strategies on income and revenue generation.

 Mapandan is a Hall of Famer for having the Pangasinan's cleanest, safest and greenest municipality (Category B).
 Mapandan was also awarded the Pangasinan's Healthiest Municipality for having the fewest malnourished children.

 Geography

-The Municipality of Mapandan is located in Eastern-Central part of Pangasinan.
+Mapandan is located in rastern-ventral part of Pangasinan.
 Bordered by Mangaldan to the north, Manaoag to the east, and Santa Barbara to the west and southern part.
 It is landlocked, however, it is not too far from nearby coastal areas of Dagupan, Binmaley and Mangaldan.
 Mapandan is a central hilly area, having several mountains nearby.

-Mapandan is situated 29.15 km from the provincial capital Lingayen, and 205.42 km from the country's capital city of Manila.
+Mapandan is situated 29 km from the provincial capital Lingayen, and 205.42 km from the country's capital city of Manila.